efarraro/krumit/_dungeons/GoblinDen.md

 ---

 EN_name: "Filthy Gobloid Town"
 EN_description: "'The Gobloids are a tragic, filthy race – doomed by their stench to live as outcasts, forever shunned.
-I wonder if they can they smell each other?' - Krumit"
+I wonder if they can smell each other?' - Krumit"
 tier: 0
 monsters:
   - monster: